MTG4 is the last of the basic Mind the Gap exercises.

-You see that we play the patterns in reverse order.
+You see that we play the patterns in reverse order, starting with the gap at the top.
 (We do this so the pattern-that-rises is at the end, where we want it.)

-Before playing, check that you understand how the shorthand MS represents the pattern.
+Before playing, check that you understand how the shorthand MS below represents the pattern.

 The shorthand minims/half notes clearly show the gap descending from top to bottom of the six notes each pattern covers.
 As before, the last pattern is given in full.